farhan5248/sheepdogblog/_posts/2025-07-24-creating-pull-in-your-factory.md

 > Standardizing didn't need me to change anything like the PDCA cycles did.
 > The former was easier than the latter because introducing something new has more resistance to it.
 >
-> To me the first goal was to reduce common cause variation.
+> To me the first goal was to reduce common cause variation through PDCA cycles.
-> At the company I worked, they had a 6 step version of the PDCA so I used that.
-> If I remember correctly, the first step would be go to the [Gemba][4].
-> Another one of the steps was Act split into two or something like that.
-> Each week I met with everyone on my team for 1:1 to ask what's bugging them so we can fix it.
+> Each week [I met with everyone on my team for 1:1][4] to ask what's bugging them so we can fix it.
 > Together we'd come up with an [Kaizen][5] which was either a [Jidoka][6] or a [Poka-Yoke][7].

 # Pull Systems